14 Types of Employee Training Programs (+Benefits, Examples)

 Identify the purpose of a training program that is, what you want to accomplish with a particular training program – Improve employee performance?
 Address a knowledge gap?
 Teach a new skill?

-Identifying the purpose of your training puts you in the right direction for creating and setting realistic employee training goals and objectives.
+Identifying the purpose of your training puts you in the right direction for creating and setting realistic employee training objectives.
 Your organization’s training goals are measurable outcomes that learners are expected to achieve by the end of a training program.

-4. Segment Training Programs
+4. Segment training programs

 For more effective employee training, it is critical for organizations to turn their training platform into a scalable, collaborative network that provides individualized learning tied to every employee’s performance.